DataFire/Integrations/integrations/generated/osf/README.md

       * fork `boolean`: Whether or not this node represents a fork of another node.
       * forked_date `string`: If this node is a fork of another node, the time at which the node was created, as an iso8601 formatted timestamp.
       * node_license `string`: A dictionary containing the metadata (copyright year and holder) associated with the node license (required for certain license types).
-      * preprint `boolean`: Whether or not a preprint has been created from this node, or if this node was created for a preprint.
+      * preprint `boolean`: Whether or not the node contains supplemental material for a preprint.
       * public `boolean`: Whether or not the node is publicly visible.
 This field is only editable by project administrators.
       * registration `boolean`: Whether or not the node represents a registration.
 This value should always be `false`.
 This field may be deprecated in future versions.
       * tags `array`: A list of strings that describe this node, as entered by project contributors.
         * items `string`
       * template_from `string`: The unique ID of the node from which this node was templated, if this node was created from a template.
       * title **required** `string`: The title of the node.
+      * wiki_enabled `boolean`: Whether or not the node has its wiki enabled.
     * id `string`: The unique identifier of the node entity.
     * links `object`: URLs to alternative representations of the node entity.
       * html `string`: A link to the node's page on the OSF.